SlexAxton/txjs2013/schedule/03_welcome.md

 ## Welcome

 Short and sweet.
-Alex Sexton will tell you the ins-and-outs of how to maximize your TXJS experience.
+TXJS organizer Alex Sexton will tell you the ins-and-outs of how to maximize your TXJS experience.

 ### Code of Conduct